Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool registers a new wiki as an MCP resource by fetching sitename and API config from a URL, and distinguishes it from sibling tools like remove-wiki and set-wiki.
+The description clearly states the action (registers a new wiki as an MCP resource) and the resource (wiki), specifying it fetches sitename and API config from any URL.
+It distinguishes from siblings like remove-wiki and set-wiki by explaining the result.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.